webpro/programming-principles/README.md

 ## Inversion of Control

-Inversion of Control is also known as the Hollywood Principle, "Don't call us, we'll call you".
-It is a design principle in which custom-written portions of a computer program receive the flow of control from a generic framework.
-Inversion of control carries the strong connotation that the reusable code and the problem-specific code are developed independently even though they operate together in an application.
+IoC inverts the flow of control.
+It's also known as the Hollywood Principle, "Don't call us, we'll call you".
+A design principle in which custom-written portions of a computer program receive the flow of control from a generic framework.
+It carries the strong connotation that the reusable code and the problem-specific code are developed independently even though they operate together in an application.

 Why

-- Inversion of control is used to increase modularity of the program and make it extensible.
+- Increase modularity of the program and make it extensible.
 - To decouple the execution of a task from implementation.
 - To focus a module on the task it is designed for.
-- To free modules from assumptions about how other systems do what they do and instead rely on contracts.
+- To free modules from assumptions about other systems and instead rely on contracts.
 - To prevent side effects when replacing a module.

 How